-- i.
-Enroll in ENG 098 Writing Skills Review I in their first semester at Parkland. - ii.
-Enroll in ALS 199 Support for Workforce Training (SWFT) concurrently with a SWFT-supported short certificate program.
-Students interested in this option should speak with an advisor in the Center for Academic Success to discuss SWFT-supported certificate opportunities.
+- 1. Enroll in ENG 098 (Writing Skills Review I) in their first semester at Parkland. - 2.
+Enroll in ALS 199 (Support for Workforce Training) concurrently with a SWFT-supported short certificate program.
+Students interested in this option should speak with an academic success advisor or visit room D-120 to discuss SWFT-supported certificate opportunities.

-- i.
-While enrolled in any of the above options, students may concurrently enroll in any college course for which they meet the course prerequisites and placement requirements. - ii.
-Students are strongly encouraged to concurrently enroll in FYE 101 Strategies for College Success. - iii.
-Students at this level should not enroll in more than 12 credit hours in one semester. - iv.
-The remainder of the student's class schedule should not be solely online.
+- While enrolled in any of the above options, students may concurrently enroll in any college course for which they meet the course prerequisites and placement requirements. - Students are strongly encouraged to concurrently enroll in FYE 101 (Strategies for College Success). - Students at this level should not enroll in more than 12 credit hours in one semester. - The remainder of the student's class schedule should not be solely online.

-c.
 Placing out of ENG 098

-- i.
-Students who complete ENG 098 with grade of C or higher attain ENG 099 placement. - ii.
-Students who do not complete ENG 098 with grade of C or better may re-take the Parkland writing placement test for possible ENG 099 placement as long as they have not already taken the test twice.
+- Students who complete ENG 098 with a grade of C or higher attain ENG 099 placement. - Students who do not complete ENG 098 with a grade of C or higher may re-take the Parkland writing placement test for possible ENG 099 placement as long as they have not already taken the test twice.

-2. Students with ENG 099 placement
+Students with ENG 099 Placement